AsunaMasuda/FloweryDays/readme_materials/testing.md

 # Manual Testing
+These tests were conducted on the deployed site on Heroku.

 ## Responsiveness
 ### User Stories Tested:
 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |